DhLYa/MH_RAG/README.md

 verify that loading, chunking, ID generation, and context formatting behave as expected, and would catch regressions in the pure-logic parts without requiring API calls.

-**Limited corpus scope.** The current sources cover development and commercial history rather than in-game content.
-Expanding via the Fandom wiki API would add monsters, weapons, and quest information, allowing questions about the games themselves rather than just the metadata surrounding them.
+~~**Limited corpus scope.** The current sources cover development and commercial history rather than in-game content.
+Expanding via the monster hunter wiki API would add monsters, weapons, and quest information, allowing questions about the games themselves rather than just the metadata surrounding them.~~

 **No caching layer.** Caching both common queries and their generated answers would avoid repeat API calls, reducing latency and token consumption.